South Dakota Corn Utilization Council

 The South Dakota Corn Growers Association successfully lobbied for the formation of SDCUC and the state’s One-cent Checkoff program in 1988.
 SDCUC board members are elected by fellow South Dakota corn producers from their respective districts.

 SDCUC is primarily responsible for the collection and administration of the One-cent Checkoff.
-This special fund makes utilization research possible, allowing SDCUC to develop new and innovative uses for corn and corn byproducts that benefit South Dakota economically and environmentally.
+This special fund makes utilization research possible, allowing SDCUC to develop new and innovative uses for corn and corn byproducts that benefit South Dakota corn producers.

 SDCUC invests millions to expand and establish market uses for corn and ethanol co-products like distillers grain.
 We’ve made an important impact in the ethanol industry, where we were the catalyst in creating a market for over 150 million bushels of corn.